TheKrakenIO/Operation-KrakenIO-Unveiling-USPS-Scam-Tactics/usps_scam_fuzzer.md

 ## Overview

-The **USPS Scam Fuzzing Tool** is a Python-based utility developed as part of **Operation KrakenIO**, aimed at unmasking deceptive practices in USPS-related scams.
-The tool analyzes target websites to identify common scam tactics by fuzzing for specific files and directories, retrieving DNS and WHOIS information, checking for redirections, and performing advanced checks like SSL verification and form detection.
+The **USPS Scam Fuzzing Tool** is a Python-based utility developed as part of **Operation KrakenIO**, designed to expose deceptive practices in USPS-related scams.
+The tool analyzes target websites to identify common scam tactics by fuzzing for specific files and directories, retrieving DNS and WHOIS information, checking for redirections, and performing advanced checks, such as SSL verification and form detection.
 It empowers users to detect and safeguard against fraudulent schemes mimicking the United States Postal Service (USPS).

 ## Features

-- **Directory Fuzzing**: Scans for common scam-related files ( `cc.php`, `index.php`, `thanks.php`) listed in `files_directories.txt`.
+- **Directory Fuzzing**: Scans for standard scam-related files ( `cc.php`, `index.php`, `thanks.php`) listed in `files_directories.txt`.
 - **DNS and WHOIS Lookup**: Retrieves DNS records (A, MX, NS, TXT) and WHOIS data (registrar, registrant, dates) for the target domain.
 - **Redirection Detection**: Identifies HTTP, JavaScript, and DNS-based redirects, displaying the redirection chain and apex domains, with user prompts to proceed with fuzzing.
 - **SSL Verification**: Validates SSL certificates for HTTPS URLs, showing issuer, subject, and expiration details.